 A dental implant consists of two pieces, a titanium rod that is inserted surgically into your jaw bone to act as the root of a tooth, and an abutment that screws into the rod.

-This procedure generally takes two appointments to complete.
+This procedure usually takes two appointments to complete.

-At the second appointment, your dentist will attach the abutment to the rod.
-After that is in place, a tooth replacement will be attached to the abutment, creating a fully functioning and natural-looking tooth.
+At the second appointment, your dentist should attach the abutment to the rod.
+After that is in place, a tooth replacement will be attached to the abutment and should create a fully functioning and natural-looking tooth.

-It is essential to your oral health to replace missing teeth.
+It is important to your oral health to replace missing teeth.
 Otherwise, surrounding teeth may begin to shift out of place which can cause other dental issues.

 Dental implants may be a good solution if you are missing one or more teeth.
 Implants can address a number of oral health issues, including: